Cloaking device: Plasma stealth

 Plasma at certain density ranges absorbs certain bandwidths of broadband waves, potentially rendering an object invisible.
 However, generating plasma in air is too expensive and a feasible alternative is generating plasma between thin membranes instead.
 The Defense Technical Information Center is also following up research on plasma reducing RCS technologies.
 A plasma cloaking device was patented in 1991.

 Metascreen

 A prototype Metascreen is a claimed cloaking device, which is just few micrometers thick and to a limited extent can hide 3D objects from microwaves in their natural environment, in their natural positions, in all directions, and from all of the observer's positions.
-It was prepared at the University of Texas, Austin by Professor Andrea Alù.
+It was prepared at the University of Texas at Austin by Professor Andrea Alù.

 The metascreen consisted of a 66 micrometre thick polycarbonate film supporting an arrangement of 20 micrometer thick copper strips that resembled a fishing net.
 In the experiment, when the metascreen was hit by 3.6 GHz microwaves, it re-radiated microwaves of the same frequency that were out of phase, thus cancelling out reflections from the object being hidden.
 The device only cancelled out the scattering of microwaves in the first order.
 The same researchers published a paper on "plasmonic cloaking" the previous year.